What to Expect on Sundays

 Do you have Sunday School?

 Yes!
 We have Sunday School classes for children and adults.
-Sunday school classes for pre-K through high school meet in the Gathering Place [the other big building on campus] at 9:30am.
-We start with music led by a youth band, and then the kids go to class.
-Adult Sunday School meets in the Fellowship Hall at 9:30am as well.
+Registration for youth Sunday school classes will be open in August.
+Sunday school is for pre-K through high school meet in the Gathering Place [the other big building on campus].
+Adult Sunday School meets in the Fellowship Hall between services.
 Sunday school meets almost every week but does take breaks during major holidays and during the summer.

 What does Lutheran” mean?